simplewidgets/dutch_utils/README.md

 In the Netherlands we use the period`.` and comma`,` in the opposite way as the rest of the world.
 We use the comma as the divider between euro's and cents.
 So a thousand euro's is written like: €1.000,00 and a milion euro is written like: 1.000.000,00

 This class provides simpleformatters to turn `int` values in to formatted strings.

+## Like to contribute?
+Feel free to help us improve this package by creating issues, pull request etc. For any questions you can email hello@simplewidgets.dev